Bro culture: "Bro code"

 In popular culture, the Bro Code is a friendship etiquette to be followed among men or, more specifically, among members of the bro subculture.
-The term was invented and popularized by Barney Stinson, a character from the television show How I Met Your Mother.

 The notion of an unwritten set of rules that govern the relationship between straight male friends is present in modern American popular culture at least since 1991.
 In the Seinfeld episode "The Stranded", which aired on November 27 that year, Jerry Seinfeld says the following monologue, in one of his stand-up bits:

 All plans between men are tentative.
 If one man should suddenly have an opportunity to pursue a woman, it's like these two guys never met each other ever in life.
 This is the male code.
 And it doesn't matter how important the arrangements are.
 I mean, most of the time they scrub a space shuttle mission, it's because one of the astronauts met someone on his way to the launch pad.
 They hold that countdown.
 He's leaning against the rocket, talking to her, "So listen, when I get back, what do you say we get together for some Tang?"

 USA Today mentions a "bro code" found online, with 128 points.
 These include: "A Bro never rents a chick flick", "A Bro never cries" and "When a Bro wants to do something stupid, you film it", and (#58) "Bros don't break up chick fights until a sufficient amount of clothing has been pulled off."